SpenceKonde/ATTinyCore/README.md

 ----------

-* Some people have problems programming the 841 and 1634 with USBAsp and TinyISP - but this is not readily reproducible ArduinoAsISP works reliably.
-In some cases, it has been found that connecting reset to ground while using the ISP programmer fixes things (particularly when using the USBAsp with eXtremeBurner AVR) - if doing this, you must release reset (at least momentarily) after each batch of programming operation.
+* Some people have problems programming the 841 and 1634 with USBAsp and TinyISP - but this is not readily reproducible.
+ArduinoAsISP works reliably.
+In some cases, it has been found that connecting reset to ground while using the ISP programmer fixes things (particularly when using the USBAsp with eXtremeBurner AVR) - if doing this, you must release reset (at least momentarily) after each programming operation.
 This may be due to bugs in USBAsp firmware - See this thread on the Arduino forums for information on updated USBAsp firmware: http://forum.arduino.cc/index.php?topic=363772 (Links to the new firmware are on pages 5~6 of that thread - the beginning is largely a discussion of the inadequacies of the existing firmware)
 * At >4v, the speed of the internal oscillator on 828R, 1634R and 841 parts increases significantly - enough that neither serial (and hence the bootloader) does not work.
 It is recommended to run at 3.3v if using internal RC oscillator as a clock source - however, for these chips, a workaround is provided.
 This takes the form of a bootloader compiled assuming the chip is running a little fast, so that UART communication will work, and a matching board definition that tries to compensate by assuming the chip is running at 8.2mhz instead of 8.
 If you wish to handle tuning of the oscillator in your sketch (this means that serial won't work and timing will be off until you do something about it), you can use the 5v workaround as the bootloader but compile assuming 8mhz - select that option when you burn bootloader, but not when compiling and uploading.
 (New feature added in version 1.1.2)

 Acknowledgements